jayliu0313/Shape-Guided/README.md

 Alternatively, you can train the 3D expert model on your own.
 So, you need to execute the following commands to get the required training patches which are contained the noise points.<br/>
 *Recommend setting the "save_grid_path" in the same directory as above.*
 ```
-# This is for train 3D expert model.
+# This is for training 3D expert model.
 python cut_patches.py --datasets_path DATASET_PATH --save_grid_path GRID_PATH --pretrain True
 ```
 then,